MBSR Teacher Training, Level 1 course, TT1

 professional good practice

 These are the key foundations for the teaching of mindfulness-based programmes.
-All subsequent trainings are built on these.
+All subsequent training development rests on them.

 Mindfulness-based Stress Reduction MBSR Teacher Training Foundation Level 1 course

 This is the first step in learning how to teach mindfulness.
 The Foundation course is an opportunity to engage in a personal and group process designed to facilitate a deepening of your personal mindfulness practice and develop your skills in teaching mindfulness-based approaches.
 It can be taken as a stand-alone Further Training, Continued Professional Development (CPD) or Continued Education Units (CEU) for those wishing to add Mindfulness-based approaches to their profession or teaching, or as part of the full Qualified Mindfulness MBSR Teacher Training.

 Teacher Training Retreat, level 1 (TTR1) is an intensive 10-day experiential training course offering space for inspiration, learning and the co-creation of a supportive circle of community that is designed to immerse participants in the principles and practice of mindfulness-based teaching.
 As this is a 10-day course we also include in-depth workshops on Mindful Movement and Inquiry which often have to be taken as separate courses.

 Teacher Training Retreat, level 1 (TTR1) the focus of this foundation course is to deepen your personal practice and learn how to teach the MBSR core practices, (see more details below) We will also explore the theories and intentions of the Inquiry process as a core element of MBSR & MBCT and practice inquiry in small groups.
 In a safe and nurturing environment, we will assist you in cultivating your skills and you will receive feedback and assessment MBI-TAC from Bodhin and the team to support your development.